-Economics analyzes how resources are used to satisfy the wants and needs of people and society.
-As an Economics major, you will learn how to analyze economic data to identify and address problems that arise in a changing national and global economy, while studying how economic relationships occur and economic policies are applied.
+As an Economics major, you‘ll learn how to analyze economic data to identify and address problems that arise in a changing national and global economy, while studying how economic relationships occur and economic policies are applied.

 The Economics major in the Driehaus College of Business combines the theoretical, quantitative and analytical skills in economics with the related business fields of accountancy, finance, marketing and management.

 Full-time faculty in the economics department are productive scholars, publishing in prominent journals within the discipline.
 Adjunct faculty are professional economists who provide students with valuable contacts for career opportunities and practical knowledge.
 Choose from one of three specializations: International Focus, Public Policy and Pre-Law, or Quantitative Economics.

 The Economics program also offers an Honors Track, which focuses more heavily on quantitative and writing skills than the basic requirements of the Economics major.

 DePaul's economics department is located at the Loop campus in downtown Chicago, in the center of the city's financial district, giving you opportunities to intern and work professionally with leading companies in the business sector.